ddnexus/pagy/docs/guides/quick-start.md

   include Pagy::Backend
   ```

-- Paginate any collection, with any technique, using the `pagy` method:
+- Paginate any collection, with any technique, using the `pagy` paginator method:
   ```ruby Controller Controller/action
   @pagy, @records = pagy(:offset, Product.some_scope, **options)
   ```